isomerpages/moe-catholichigh/_prospective-students/Direct School Admission (DSA).md

 </tr>
 </tbody>
 </table>
-<p>*The dates and timings may be subjected to changes, shortlisted candidates
+<p>*The dates and timings may be subject to changes, shortlisted candidates
 will be notified accordingly.</p>
 <table style="minWidth: 100px">
 <colgroup>